Hebden Bridge

 In 2015, the Calder ward, covering Hebden Bridge, Old Town, and part of Todmorden, had a population of 12,167.
-The town itself had a population of 4,500.
+The town had a population of 4,500 as of 2024.

 History

 The original settlement was the hilltop village of Heptonstall.
 Hebden Bridge (Heptenbryge) started as a settlement where the Halifax to Burnley packhorse route dropped into the valley and crossed the River Hebden where the old bridge (from which it gets its name) stands.
 The name Hebden comes from the Anglo-Saxon Heopa Denu, 'Bramble (or possibly Wild Rose) Valley'.

-Steep hills with fast-flowing streams and access to major wool markets meant that Hebden Bridge was ideal for water-powered weaving mills and the town developed during the 19th and 20th centuries; at one time Hebden was known as "Trouser Town" because of the large amount of clothing manufacturing.
+Steep hills with fast-flowing streams and access to major wool markets meant that Hebden Bridge was ideal for water-powered weaving mills and the town developed during the 19th and 20th centuries; it is said that at one time Hebden was known as "Trouser Town" because of the large amount of clothing manufacturing.
 Watercolour artist Thomas Frederick Worrall, who lived in nearby Pecket Well, depicted the mills in around 1900.
 Drainage of the marshland, which covered much of the Upper Calder Valley before the Industrial Revolution, enabled construction of the road which runs through the valley.
 Before it was built, travel was only possible via the ancient packhorse route which ran along the hilltop, dropping into the valleys wherever necessary.
 The wool trade was served by the Rochdale Canal (running from Sowerby Bridge to Manchester) and the Manchester & Leeds Railway (later the Lancashire & Yorkshire Railway) (running from Leeds to Manchester and Burnley).

-Hebden Bridge also grew to include a Picture House (seating 500), which remains open to present day, and offices for Hebden Bridge Urban District Council.
+Hebden Bridge also grew to include a Picture House (seating 500), which remains open to the present day, and offices for Hebden Bridge Urban District Council.
 Hebden Bridge has no swimming pool, although for some years there was a small training pool for children in the adult education centre on Pitt Street.
 Hebden Bridge had its own cooperative society but, during the 1960s, it was defrauded and went bankrupt.
 The old Co-op building became a hotel and was later converted into flats.
 The Co-op returned in the 1980s with a supermarket on Market Street, on the site of an old mill.

 During the Second World War Hebden Bridge was designated a "reception area" and took in evacuees from industrial cities.